 Group health insurance from a current employer

 Most employers cannot require employees (or their spouses) who turn 65 to sign up for Medicare.
 While still working, you must be offered the same benefit options as younger employees.
 So you can delay Part B if you want until you retire and avoid paying Part B premiums.
-If you do sign up for Medicare as well (which is your choice), your employer plan is primary and Medicare serves as secondary insurance — unless your employer has fewer than 20 workers (or fewer than 100 if you have Medicare through disability), then Medicare becomes primary.
-This means Medicare pays your medical claims first and the secondary insurance pays for any services that it covers but the primary insurance doesn't.
+If you do sign up for Medicare as well (which is your choice), your employer plan is primary and Medicare serves as secondary insurance — unless your employer has fewer than 20 workers (or fewer than 100 if you have Medicare through disability), in which case Medicare becomes primary.
+The primary insurance pays your medical claims first and the secondary insurance pays for any services that it covers but the primary insurance doesn't.
 The rules apply in the same way if you are 65 and older and covered by health insurance from your working spouse, or if you are younger than 65 and have Medicare coverage because of disability.

 Retiree health benefits